Hinduism in Arab States: Egypt

 There were about 2,700 Hindus in Egypt in 2010.
 That number decreased to about 1535 in 2020.
-There are no known Hindu temples in Egypt.

 Oman

 Motishwar temple in Old Muscat is one of the oldest Hindu temples in Middle East.

 Oman has an immigrant Hindu minority.
 The number of Hindus has declined in the 20th century although it is now stable.
 Hinduism first came to Muscat in 1507 from Kutch.
 The original Hindus spoke Kutchi.
 By the early 19th century there were at least 4,000 Hindus in Oman, all of the intermediate merchant caste.
 By 1900, their numbers had plummeted to 300.
 In 1895, the Hindu colony in Muscat came under attack by the Ibadhis.
 By the time of independence, only a few dozen Hindus remained in Oman.
 The historical Hindu Quarters of al-Waljat and al-Banyan are no longer occupied by Hindus.
 The most prominent immigrant Hindus, are Visoomal Damodar Gandhi (Aulad Kara), Khimji Ramdas, Dhanji Morarji, Ratansi Purushottam and Purushottam Toprani.
 The only Hindu crematorium is located in Sohar, northwest of Muscat.